-They are widely used across different industries for almost the same applications; however, there are differences between them which includes: performance factors such as resolution, accuracy, and susceptibility to environmental errors; utilization factors such as ease of measurement, signal transmission, equipment interfaces, and physical characteristics.
+Both transducers are widely used for almost the same applications.
+However, differences exist between these sensors.
+For one, performance factors differ such as resolution, accuracy, and susceptibility to environmental errors.
+Secondly, utilization factors such as ease of measurement, signal transmission, equipment interfaces, and physical characteristics distinguish them.

-This article discusses the various points that compare and contrast these two types of sensors; the information will be very useful to system designers in selecting components for various applications and also for educational purposes of instrumentation and control systems.
+This article compares and contrasts these two types of sensors.
+Its goals are to provide information to system designers in selecting components for various applications, and also to provide general information on how these systems relate to instrumentation and control systems.

 Principle of Operation

-The mathematical formula for a quarter-bridge configuration – shown in figure 1 below – is expressed below.
-Here dR is the change in resistance of the strain gauge.
+The mathematical formula for a quarter-bridge configuration, shown in Figure 1, is expressed below.
+Here dR is the change in resistance of the strain gauge:

-This output voltage is very small (mV), hence the output analog voltage signal is always passed through a signal conditioning circuit that amplifies and filters it.
-Therefore, basically, the strain gauge sensor detects the physical force and produces an electrical output that is proportional to the load.
+This analog output voltage is very small (mV), hence it is always passed through a signal conditioning circuit that amplifies and filters it.

 A piezoelectric sensor makes use of a piezoelectric material that transforms the quantity to be sensed into an electric charge.
-The quantity of the electric charge is thereby indicative of the magnitude of the applied load.
+The magnitude of the applied load is proportional to, and therefore determined by, the quantity of this electric charge.

-The piezoelectric material acts like a mechatronic component: it deforms elastically and mechanically under the influence of the applied load in order to cause a disorientation of the dipoles within its crystalline structure; therefore, an electrode that is appropriately connected across the surfaces of this piezoelectric material will sense the movement of electric charges.
-This shown in figure 2 below.
+The piezoelectric material acts like a mechatronic component: it deforms elastically and mechanically under the influence of the applied load, which causes a disorientation of the dipoles within its crystalline structure.
+An electrode that is appropriately connected across the surfaces of this piezoelectric material will sense the movement of electric charges.
+This is shown in Figure 2 below.

-The mathematical formula for the amount of charge produced is expressed in the formula below.
+The mathematical formula for the amount of charge produced is expressed below:

-Also, a piezoelectric sensor can also act as a piezoelectric actuator in a process called the reverse piezoelectric effect.
-This effect is observed when there is a supply of alternating voltage to the sensor, the piezoelectric material starts to vibrate.
+Also, a piezoelectric sensor can act as a piezoelectric actuator in a process called the reverse piezoelectric effect.
+This effect occurs when a supply of alternating voltage to the sensor makes the piezoelectric material start to vibrate.